heptarch/heptarch.github.io/projects.md

 But I wouldn't bet on too many more.
-The simple reason is that Turing awards are not a good investment, and in the cutthroat landscape of technocapital disruption, you "move fast and break things" or you die.
+The simple reason is that Turing awards are not a good investment, and in the cutthroat landscape of technoprogressive disruption, you "move fast and break things" or you die.
 You don't have time to sit around doing fundamental algorithms research.
 This capitalist realpolitik explains why, for instance, Alphabet is making massive cuts to its "moonshot factory" `X`.